-We draw attention to Note 1 to the accompanying interim condensed financial information which indicates that the Company had accumulated losses of Saudi Riyals 46.5 million as of 30 June 2023, net operating cash outflow of Saudi Riyals 60.9 million for the six-month period then ended.
-Further, the Company's solvency margin is (26.71%) as of 30 June 2023 which is below the minimum solvency requirements as mandated by the Saudi Central Bank ("SAMA").
+We draw attention to Note 1 to the accompanying interim condensed financial information which indicates that the Company had accumulated losses of Saudi Riyals 33.8 million as of 30 September 2023.
+Further, the Company's solvency margin is (29.52%) as of 30 September 2023, which is below the minimum solvency requirements as mandated by the Saudi Central Bank ("SAMA").
 The ability of the Company to improve its financial performance and meet the minimum solvency margin requirements is dependent on the favourable outcome and realisation of the Company's planned measures and actions detailed further in Note 1 including successful completion of the rights issue by increasing the Company's capital from Saudi Riyals 100 million to Saudi Riyals 200 million.
 These events and conditions, along with other matters as set forth in Note 1 to the accompanying interim condensed financial information, indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 Our conclusion is not modified in respect of this matter.